cbpspratap/SQLTraining/Chapter 5/Readme.md

 ![image](https://user-images.githubusercontent.com/67796162/159982466-8809321e-fc41-4520-9b07-af390cedd873.png)

-The Inner join of above two tables on Dept_ID column will show only matching records from both the tables as below.
+The Left join of above two tables on Dept_ID column will show all the records from student table and matching data from department table as below.

 ![image](https://user-images.githubusercontent.com/67796162/159985163-67a3bf5d-2dae-4579-a184-88fa4aa6641e.png)